monhacks/crystalbak/README.md

 This is an unnamed hack based on Pokémon Crystal.
 TODO before next commit:
-* Finish setting up deep snow and deep sand as encounter-able
+* Finish setting up deep snow and deep sand as encounter-able DONE
-* Correct and last touches to new tilesets
+* Correct and last touches to new tilesets NOT DONE: Need to fix snow/sand
-* Generic is currently blank and featureless, should be the tileset used in most of the game save particular overworld environments/requiring of specific buildings etc.
+* Generic is currently blank and featureless, should be the tileset used in most of the game save particular overworld environments/requiring of specific buildings etc. Maybe high-tech for towns.
-* Rename tilesets to Swamp/Frost/Dune
+* Rename tilesets to Haunt/Frost/Dune DONE